Jrtoby/Customer-Segmentation/README.md

 │       ├── Overview.png                      # The overview page
 │       ├── Customer_Segment.png              # Customer segmentation visuals
 │       ├── Revenue.png                       # Revenue and top customer visuals

+## 🚀 How to Use

+1. Clone the repo or download the .pbix file
+2. Open it in Power BI Desktop
+3. Explore the dashboard pages and visuals
+4. Filter by month, segment, or customer to dig deeper